vickytnz/govuk-elements-miro/README.md

 6. Done!
 A new Miro board based on this file will be created.

 ## Feedback?
-Raise issues on this this Github or on Twitter at @vickytnz
+Raise issues on this Github repo or on Twitter at @vickytnz

 ## Release notes
 v1.0 by Vicky Teinaki on 7 December 2020.
 Creative Commons Licence https://creativecommons.org/licenses/by-nc/4.0/